qscgy/qscgy.github.io/util/resume.md

 #### University of North Carolina at Chapel Hill — Chapel Hill, NC
 Advisor: Stephen M. Pizer

-- Developed a novel, primarily geometric approach to visual navigation in order to enable placement of an endoscope with an accuracy of 3 cm.
+- Developed a novel approach to visual navigation, combining deep learning and computational geometry, in order to enable placement of an endoscope with an accuracy of 3 cm.
 - Collaborated with a team to devise and implement a novel, Vision Transformer‑based method of monocular depth estimation in the irregular domain of medical endoscopy, achieving competitive or superior performance against existing methods.
 - Developed a trainable image‑processing pipeline to detect texture‑invariant geometric features in endoscopic video, outperforming the state